aditya3singh/CodeEX/README.md

 - `npm run preview` - Preview production build
 - `npm run clean` - Clean Vite cache (if needed)

+To start the backend server, navigate to the server directory using `cd server`, then run `npm i` to install dependencies, followed by `npm i nodemon` to add nodemon.
+Finally, execute `npx nodemon index.js` to launch the server.
 ## Project Navigation

 1. Register/Login: